Horseshoe: History

 Existing references to the nailed shoe are relatively late, first known to have appeared around AD 900, but there may have been earlier uses given that some have been found in layers of dirt.
 There are no extant references to nailed horseshoes prior to the reign of Byzantine Emperor Leo VI, and by 973 occasional references to them can be found.
 The earliest clear written record of iron horseshoes is a reference to "crescent figured irons and their nails" in AD 910.
 There is very little evidence of any sort that suggests the existence of nailed-on shoes prior to AD 500 or 600, though there is a find dated to the fifth century AD of a horseshoe, complete with nails, found in the tomb of the Frankish King Childeric I at Tournai, Belgium.

 Around 1000 AD, cast bronze horseshoes with nail holes became common in Europe.
 A design with a scalloped outer rim and six nail holes was common.
 According to Gordon Ward the scalloped edges were created by double punching the nail holes causing the edges to bulge.
 The 13th and 14th centuries brought the widespread manufacturing of iron horseshoes.
 By the time of the Crusades (1096–1270), horseshoes were widespread and frequently mentioned in various written sources.
-In that era due to the value of iron, horseshoes were even accepted in lieu of coin to pay taxes.
+In that period, due to the value of iron, horseshoes were even accepted in lieu of coin to pay taxes.

 By the 13th century, shoes were forged in large quantities and could be bought ready made.
 Hot shoeing, the process of shaping a heated horseshoe immediately before placing it on the horse, became common in the 16th century.
 From the need for horseshoes, the craft of blacksmithing became "one of the great staple crafts of medieval and modern times and contributed to the development of metallurgy."
 A treatise titled "No Foot, No Horse" was published in England in 1751.